Mandala of Green Tara (part 1)

-The course is given in English and will be professionally translated in Italian
+The course is offered in English and will be professionally translated in Italian

-In this course at a typical Venetian Palace on a canal in Venice’s historical center, you will learn how to draw Guru Rinpoche (Skt.: Padmasambhava) according to the tradition of Tibetan Buddhist thangkas (Tibetan scroll paintings).
+In this extended weekend course at a typical Venetian Palace on a canal in Venice’s historical center, you will learn how to draw Green Tara or the Mandala of Green Tara according to the tradition of Tibetan Buddhist thangkas (Tibetan scroll paintings).

 Carmen Mensink will guide students through the cultural/historical context of thangkas and symbolism within Tibetan-Buddhist art through the combination of art, slide shows and meditations.

-Beginners will first draw a Buddha Face before moving on to drawing the complete figure.
+Beginners will first draw a Buddha Face before moving on to drawing the complete figure or mandala.

 More Info & Registration